AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 ### Limitations

-As I already mentioned there are recursion depth limitation when it comes to Typescript:
+As I already mentioned there are recursion depth limitation when it comes to _Typescript_:

 ```ts
 type UnderLimit = BuildTuple<46>; // this would be infered correctly